-599 Special Topics (2-4, max 8, Irregular)
+599 Special Topics (2-4, max 8, Irregular) Course contents each semester will be

 Course contents each semester will be selected to reflect current trends and new developments in the field of Ocean Sciences.

 790 Research (1-12, FaSpSm) Research leading to the doctorate.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.